serious-44/ssp/README.md

 Click the "Edit Video" button.
 You will get a new window.
 It contains a tab with a help page.

-The new videos are easier.
+The recent videos are easier.
 The gestures are exaggerated.
 And you will find enough clips for all categories.

 ---- Compiling the source code